aptech/docs/docs/plotsetyticlabel.rst

 Purpose
 ----------------
-Controls the formatting and angle of Y-axis tick labels for 2-D graphs.
+Controls the formatting and angle of y-axis tick labels for 2-D graphs.

 Format
 ----------------